Denveous/TalonLite/README.md

 ## Changes 🔄

-- **Added:** Close button to the Defender check screen. ❌
-- **Added:** Credit for the original background creator to the contributors list. 🙌
+- **Added:** Credit for the original background creator to the contributors list down below. 🙌
 - **Added:** TalonLite now selects the _High Performance_ power profile. ⚡
 - **Removed:** Watermarking from the background (only for the sake of minimalism; credits to RecklessThor4). ✂️
 - **Removed:** "Extra" apps & browser selection screen made by **[Raven Development Team](https://ravendevteam.org/)**. ✂️
-- **Modified:** Base code to run without an internet connection. 🌐

 ## Usage Instructions 📋